Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

 \subsubsection{HPC Accuracy}

-Run-to-run variations in HPC measurements is a challenge for program analysis on commercial CPUs.
-This feature was analysed by Weaver \& McKee~\cite{weaver2008can} and later by Das et al.~\cite{das2019sok} in security contexts.
-The accuracy of counter measurements is not perfectly replicated between sequential program executions, with 0.5\%--2\% error observed on standard benchmarks~\cite{weaver2013non,cern:hpcs}.
-This error range was corroborated by values collected during our preliminary experiments.
-The differences are due principally to: \begin{itemize} \item \emph{Event non-determinism}.
-Unpredictable external events, particularly hardware interrupts and page faults~\cite{weaver2013non,das2019sok}, can cause small deviations in some vulnerable HPC events, e.g.\ load and store counters, which are unpredictable and difficult to reproduce.
+Run-to-run variations in HPC measurements is a challenge on commercial CPUs for program analysis~\cite{weaver2013non,das2019sok}.
+Counter measurements are not perfectly replicated between sequential program executions, with a 0.5\%--2\% deviation observed in counter values using standard benchmarks~\cite{weaver2013non}.
+This arises principally from: \begin{itemize} \item \emph{Event non-determinism}.
+External events, particularly hardware interrupts and page faults, can cause small deviations in vulnerable HPC events, e.g.\ load and store counters, which are unpredictable and difficult to reproduce.
 Another source of variation is the pipeline effects arising, for instance, from out-of-order execution.
-This can also perturb absolute counter values, but the effects are negligible if counters are not used for monitoring very short instruction sequences~\cite{arm:cortexa53_manual}. \item \emph{Overcount}.
+This can also perturb absolute counter values, although the effects can be negligible if the monitoring of very short instruction sequences is avoided~\cite{arm:cortexa53_manual}. \item \emph{Overcount}.
 CPU implementation differences and errata can overcount events.
 For example, instructions retired events can be overcounted by exceptions and pseudo-instructions where micro-coded instructions differ to the instructions that are actually executed.
-Specifically, X87/SSE exceptions, OS lazy floating point handling, and \texttt{fldcw}, \texttt{fldenv}, \texttt{frstor}, \texttt{maskmovq}, \texttt{emms}, \texttt{cvtpd2pi}, \texttt{cvttpd2pi}, \texttt{sfence}, \texttt{mfence} instructions are known overcount sources~\cite{das2019sok,weaver2013non}. \end{itemize}
+Specifically, X87/SSE exceptions, OS lazy floating point handling, and \texttt{fldcw}, \texttt{fldenv}, \texttt{frstor}, \texttt{maskmovq}, \texttt{emms}, \texttt{cvtpd2pi}, \texttt{cvttpd2pi}, \texttt{sfence}, \texttt{mfence} instructions are known overcount sources~\cite{weaver2013non}. \end{itemize}